FYI this is a long blog post. A few funny videos and photos at the end from our cross country banquet a few weeks ago. Enjoy!

 SEASON RECAP

 In short, this past cross country season was not exactly what we were hoping for in August when the season started.
-Returning our entire top six from our 2024 cross country team — and with three of those six running under 15:00 for 5,000m during this past track season and two more at 15:12 and 15:21 — our hopes were high for a strong conference meet performance and a good chance to earn our first trip back to the national cross country meet as a team since 2008.
+Returning our entire top six from our 2024 cross country team — and with three of those six running under 15:00 for 5,000m during this past track season and two more at 15:12 and 15:18 — our hopes were high for our strongest conference and region meet performance in quite a while.
 A few years ago, I don’t think it would be too harsh to say that a good number of guys on our team were not running as much as they needed to over the summer to set themselves up for success in November.
 Many were certainly running quite a bit and doing everything they needed to do, but our team as a whole was not entirely on the same page from top to bottom.
 I feel like this is probably the area that we have grown the most in the last few years, and Tim and I agreed after seeing how much this year’s team, in totality, ran this past summer that it was our best group from top to bottom in terms of summer mileage in quite some time.
 Unfortunately, with that came a few guys who maybe ran a bit too much and picked up some injuries towards the end of the summer.
 Several of them from our top five and top ten, too.

-Jacob Malecha, Max McCoy and Peyton Martinek were others who would’ve likely been in our top five / ten who at some point or another missed time training, significantly impact our depth when Nick and Vince were also unavailable — obviously.
+Jacob Malecha, Max McCoy and Collin Berg were others who would’ve likely been in our top five / ten who at some point or another missed time training, significantly impact our depth when Nick and Vince were also unavailable — obviously.

 Every team goes through injuries, but I’d be lying if I said I slept like a baby this fall.
-We were essentially 100% healthy for the entire year last year, and with little tweaks to our training, I suppose the running gods were just making up for lost time this season.
+We were essentially 100% healthy last year, and with little tweaks to our training over the last year I suppose this fall was payback for such a healthy year last year.
+Overcoming adversity is a worthwhile challenge, and these guys will be stronger runners and stronger people for having had to work through it.

 CONFERENCE AND REGION MEET RECAPS